seabreeze-project/seabreeze/README.md

 go build -o bin\seabreeze.exe
 ```

+## History

+Seabreeze is a project that has evolved organically over time.
+It began as a collection of scripts I developed to simplify the management of containerized applications.
+These scripts were eventually rewritten in Go, and refined to work together seamlessly.
+Over this period, I accumulated several unimplemented ideas that aligned perfectly with the scope of Seabreeze.
+These ideas are now finding a home within this ecosystem, with the potential to be implemented in the future.

+The name "Seabreeze" itself has a bit of history too.
+It was inspired by an older, somewhat similar tool I had created.
+This project name carries forward the essence of that earlier tool, now refined and expanded into a more powerful and versatile solution.

 ## Contributing

 We welcome and appreciate contributions!
 Please fork the repository and submit a pull request for review.